-A scheme designed to detect predetermined system conditions and automatically take corrective actions that may include, but are not limited to, adjusting or tripping generation (MW and MVAr), tripping load, or reconfiguring a System(s).
+A scheme designed to detect predetermined system conditions and automatically take corrective actions that may include adjusting or tripping generation (MW and MVAr), tripping load, or reconfiguring a system (s).
 RAS accomplish objectives such as:

 - Meet requirements identified in the NERC Reliability Standards;

 - BES stability;

 - Maintain acceptable BES voltages;

 - Maintain acceptable BES power flows; and

 - Limit the impact of cascading or extreme events.